InnerSourceCommons/InnerSourcePatterns/project-setup/templates/README-template.md

 link here is for colleagues who have no or little experience with working in and contributing to InnerSource projects to have a direct link back to company wide information from the technological projects they need for their daily work.

-### How to become a Trusted Committer

-This section should make the process for becoming a Trusted Committer explicit if that route is open to contributors.

-### How to nominate Trusted Committers

-This section serves as a reminder to existing and explanation for new Trusted Committers detailing how to add others to the host team.
-Again ideally this information is identical for all projects in the organisation so central information can be linked to from here.

 ## Contributing